Are Hair Fibers Safe? Ingredients, Scalp Safety, and Daily Use

 The safety argument rests on three foundations.
 First, they never contact the scalp directly in normal application.
 Second, they contain no active pharmaceutical ingredients.
 Third, they are completely removable with standard shampoo.

-According to the American Academy of Dermatology: Approximately 80 million men and women in the United States experience hereditary hair loss.
+According to the American Academy of Dermatology: Approximately 80 million Americans experience hereditary hair loss.
 Cosmetic solutions applied to the hair surface, such as hair fibers, are widely used because they work immediately and do not require a prescription or medical procedure.

 No. Hair fibers do not damage natural hair because they sit entirely on the surface of the hair shaft and do not interact with the internal structure.
 They do not weaken hair, cause breakage, alter the cuticle, or accelerate shedding.